colbymillerdev/tweet-delete/README.md

 3. Click the **Download archive** button next to **Twitter**.
 4. Wait for Twitter to send you an email saying your archive is ready, then download it.
 5. Create a folder on your computer where you will run this CLI tool OR it can be run directly in the unzipped Twitter archive.
-   1. If deciding to create a separate folder, open the archive and copy the _tweet.js_ file to the newly created folder.
+   1. If deciding to create a separate folder, open the archive and copy the _tweets.js_ file to the newly created folder.

 ### Installing Node and NPM